AdamSteffanick/ipa-data/README.md

 [![license][license-badge]][LICENSE]

 Data for the International Phonetic Alphabet (IPA).
-These open-access datasets reflect the information on the [IPA Chart] and are extracted from the [Handbook of the International Phonetic Association] ([International Phonetic Association], 1999).
+These open-access datasets reflect the information on the [IPA Chart] and the listed [references].

 ## Data serializations
 * [ipa-data.csv]